Kalayavana: Legend

 Krishna, in order to defend his people, built a formidable city, named Dvaraka, to which he transported the inhabitants of Mathura.
 Kalayavana attacked Mathura with an army of 30 million Yavanas.
 Krishna, realising that the Yavanas had greatly outnumbered all the Yadavas, decided to challenge Kalayavana for a duel.
-Krishna strategically fled the battlefield.
-Krishna lured Kalayavana into the cave where the great king of Treta Yuga, Muchukunda, one of the forefathers of Rama, was in a deep slumber of thousands of years after helping the devas in an epic war with the asuras.
+Krishna strategically fled the battlefield and lured Kalayavana into the cave where the great king of Treta Yuga, Muchukunda, one of the forefathers of Rama, was in a deep slumber of thousands of years after helping the devas in an epic war with the asuras.

 Desiring an absolutely undisturbed sleep, he had been given a boon by Indra that anyone who dared to disturb his sleep would get burnt to ashes immediately.
 In the Dvapara Yuga, in the darkness deep inside the cave, Krishna covered Muchukunda with his scarf.
-Kalayavana, assuming him to be Krishna, kicked him, thus disturbing the king's sleep, and being reduced to ash.
+Kalayavana, assuming him to be Krishna, kicked him, thus disturbing the king's sleep, and was reduced to ashes.
 Muchukunda was delighted to see Krishna there.
 Krishna advised him to perform tapasya to cleanse his accumulated sins to attain moksha.
 After meeting the deity, Muchukunda set out of the cave.
 Muchukunda then travelled north to Gandamadana Mountain, and from there, to Badrikashrama, for doing penance and finally achieved liberation in the form of moksha.